-Woman's dog returned after missing for nearly two months
+Woman's dog returned after missing for nearly 2 months

 LAKE WORTH BEACH, Fla. — Keep the faith.
 That's what pet detective Jamie Katz kept telling her client.
-And through both their efforts Milo is home safe and sound.
+Through both their efforts, Milo is home safe and sound.

-"My heart just dropped, it was like my heart was racing really quick," Anita Maharaj said.
+"My heart just dropped," Anita Maharaj said.
+"It was like my heart was racing really quick."

 It's a happy reunion.

-Maharaj's dog Milo went missing this summer for exactly 59 days.
+Maharaj's dog, Milo, disappeared this summer for exactly 59 days.

-"It was heartbreaking, it was stressful, it's like a different type of pain," she said.
+"It was heartbreaking," she said.
+"It was stressful.
+It's like a different type of pain."

-Back in August, we brought you this story about Milo running off from his home in Lake Worth Beach.
-At the time, Anita said a security guard at her subdivision told her he saw Milo walk out the gate.
+In August, WPTV shared the story about Milo running off from his home in Lake Worth Beach.
+At the time, Maharaj said a security guard at her subdivision told her he saw Milo walk out the gate.
 Little did she know Milo wound up with a woman miles away on the Treasure Coast.

-After posting Milo's picture on websites for lost dogs Anita called Jamie Katz.
-Katz is a private investigator for lost and stolen pets.
+After posting Milo's picture on websites for lost dogs, Maharaj called Katz, a private investigator for lost and stolen pets.

 "I've been telling her this whole entire time we're going to get him back," she said.